 Standard genetic nomenclature should be used.
 For further information, including relevant websites, authors should refer to the genetic nomenclature guide in Trends in Genetics (Elsevier Science, 1998).

-Five key words, for the purposes of indexing, should be supplied below the abstract, in alphabetical order, and should be taken from those recommended by the US National Library of Medicine’s Medical Subject Headings (MeSH) browser list.
+Five key words, for the purposes of indexing, should be supplied below the Abstract, in alphabetical order, and should be taken from those recommended by the US National Library of Medicine’s Medical Subject Headings (MeSH) browser list.

 The source of financial grants and other funding must be acknowledged.
 The contribution of colleagues or institutions should also be acknowledged.
 Personal thanks and thanks to anonymous reviewers are not appropriate.

 Authors are responsible for the accuracy of the references.
-Authors should use the Harvard author–date system of referencing as shown in the Publication Manual of the American Psychological Association (6th edition) should be referred (examples are given below).
+Authors should use the Harvard author–date system of referencing as shown in the Publication Manual of the American Psychological Association (6th edition).
+Examples are given below.

-In the text, give the author’s name followed by the year in parentheses, for example, Smith (2000).
+In the text, give the author’s name followed by the year in parentheses; for example, Smith (2000).
 If there are two authors use ‘and’, for example, Smith and Jones (2001); but if cited within parentheses use ‘&’: (Smith & Jones, 2001).
 When reference is made to a work by three to five authors, cite all authors the first time it occurs; subsequently, list the first author followed by et al. If there are six or more authors, cite only the first author and then use et al. For references to multiple sources, please list these in chronological then alphabetical order.
 In the Reference List, references should be listed in alphabetical order.

 We recommend the use of a tool such as Reference Manager for reference management and formatting.
 Reference Manager reference styles can be searched for here: http://www.refman.com/support/rmstyles.asp

 Author, A. A., Author, B. B., & Author, C. C. (year).
-Title if article.
-Title of periodical, xx, pp–pp. dio: xx.xxxxxxxxxx
+Title of article.
+Title of periodical, Vol(iss), pp–pp. doi: xx.xxxxxxxxxx

 Kako, M., Mitani, S., & Arbon, P. (2012).
 Literature review of disaster health research in Japan: focusing on disaster nursing education.
 Prehospital & Disaster Medicine, 27(2), 178–183.

-An online article that has not yet been published in an issue (and therefore has no volume, issue or page numbers) can be cited by its Digital Object Identifier (DOI).
+An online article that has not yet been published in an issue (and therefore has no volume, issue or page numbers) can be cited by its digital object identifier (DOI).
 The DOI will remain valid and allow an article to be tracked even after its allocation to an issue.

 Wall, B, M. & Keeling, A. W. (2011).
 Nurses on the front line when disaster strikes 1878-2010.
 New York: Springer Publishing Company, LLC.

 Knebel, A. R., Toomey, L., & Lobby, M. (2012).
 Nursing leadership in disaster preparedness and response.
-In: M. Pat & P. Watts (Ed), Disasters and Humanitarian Assistance, (pp. 21–45).
+In: M. Pat & P. Watts (Eds), Disasters and Humanitarian Assistance, (pp. 21–45).
 New York: Springer Publishing Company, LLC.

 Nakamura, A., Kuraoka, Y., Ibe, T., & Oku, H. (2012).
 The pilot of the disaster nursing education in the health care delivery system II.
-Bulletin of St. Luke’s College of Nursing 38, 44–51. (in Japanese)
+Bulletin of St. Luke’s College of Nursing, 38, 44–51. (in Japanese)

-Kisioğlu, A.N., Öztürk, M., Uskun E., Kırbıyık, S. (2002).
+Kisioğlu, A.N., Öztürk, M., Uskun E., & Kırbıyık, S. (2002).
 Epidemiology and actions directed at preventive needlestick and sharp injuries in a university hospital's health care personnel.
-Türkiye Klinikleri Tıp Bilimleri 22, 390–396. (in Turkish)
+Türkiye Klinikleri Tıp Bilimleri, 22, 390–396. (in Turkish)

 Ministry of Internal Affairs and Communications with the collaboration of Ministries and Agencies.
 (2012).
 Japan in figures and graphs.
-[Cited 27 Mar 2012.]
-Available from URL: http://www.e-stat.go.jp/en/. _
+[Accessed 27 Mar 2012.]
+Available from URL: https://dashboard.e-stat.go.jp/en/. _

 The figure legends should be presented on a separate page.
 Legends should be concise but comprehensive; the figure and its legend must be understandable without reference to the text.
 Include definitions of any symbols used and define/explain all abbreviations and units of measurement.

 There are two proofing stages at the journal.
-First, a Microsoft Word file of the edited manuscript will be sent for checking via email, and should be returned to the Publisher within 3 days of receipt.
-It is essential that these files are checked carefully, as the cost of changes made at a later stage may be charged to the author.
+First, a Microsoft Word file of the edited manuscript will be sent by email to the author for checking and should be returned to the email address as provided within 3 days of receipt.
+It is essential that this file is checked carefully, as the cost of changes made at a later stage may be charged to the author.
 Full instructions on how to correct and return the file will be attached to the email.